solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

 database tables.

 So let's do that.
 We can start by taking a look at a database table in our database.
-This table consist of hourly observations of [District Heating](https://en.wikipedia.org/wiki/District_heating) consumption.
+This table holds hourly observations of [District Heating](https://en.wikipedia.org/wiki/District_heating) consumption.
 Data is imported from a District Heating network on a daily basis.
 It comes in JSON but I have an R-script that transforms it into a table that can be used for statistical analysis.
 Since the original format is in JSON there is a risk that the format might change,